Animal Control

 In 2002, the Sandoval County Commission enacted Ordinance 02-02-21.B, the Sandoval County Animal Control Ordinance.
 The Sheriff's Office is continuously educating the residents of Sandoval County about the Animal Control Ordinance and New Mexico State Law.

-Violations of the Sandoval County Animal Control Ordinance or State Law could result in the impoundment of animals, a misdemeanor citation or even arrest with fines up to $300.
-Copies of the Animal Control Ordinance may be obtained at the Sheriff’s Office or on this website.
+Violations of the Sandoval County Animal Control Ordinance or State Law could result in the impoundment of animals, a misdemeanor citation, or even arrest with fines up to $300.
+Copies of the Animal Control Ordinance may be obtained at the Sheriff's Office or through the County Code of Ordinances.

 What types of animals are covered by the Sandoval County Animal Control Ordinance?